 Hyperhidrosis Causing Anxiety Causing Hyperhidrosis

 To make matters worse, those that have hyperhidrosis - including those that are sweating excessively from anxiety - often find that their anxiety over the sweating leads to worsened sweating.
 For many, this creates a cycle that can be very hard to break, and it explains why many people with a sweating disorder develop anxiety - they are slightly nervous about their sweating problem, that nervousness makes them sweat more, which makes them more nervous until it develops into an anxiety disorder.

 What to Do About Hyperhidrosis and Anxiety

-It would be great if there was an easy solution to the hyperhidrosis problem, but unfortunately with so many different causes and different degrees of excessive sweating, it's a bit difficult to provide one piece of advice.
+It would be great if there were an easy solution to the hyperhidrosis problem, but unfortunately, with so many different causes and different degrees of excessive sweating, it's a bit difficult to provide one piece of advice.

 You should then tackle your anxiety like it is a separate problem altogether.
 Yes, there are reasons that your sweating and anxiety are related, but because sweating is an automatic action that your body makes to stay safe in danger, you can't turn it off any other way.
 You wouldn't want to, either, because if you could turn your sweating off when your fight or flight system is activated, your body could overheat and cause significant physical problems.

 Instead, take my free 7-minute anxiety test now.
 It'll look at your symptoms to give you some solutions for controlling your anxiety and reducing the effects of hyperhidrosis.

 Weber, A., et al. Psychosocial aspects of patients with focal hyperhidrosis.
 Marked reduction of social phobia, anxiety and depression and increased quality of life after treatment with botulinum toxin A .
 British Journal of Dermatology 152.2 (2005): 342-345.